pruten/shoebill/README.md

 Shoebill is an all-new, BSD-licensed Macintosh II emulator designed from the ground up with the singular goal of running A/UX.

-Shoebill requires a OS X, a Macintosh II, IIx or IIcx ROM, and a disk image with A/UX installed.
+Shoebill requires OS X, a Macintosh II, IIx or IIcx ROM, and a disk image with A/UX installed.

 [Download the latest release], and then see the [getting started] wiki.
 Also check out [screenshots].